Business Insurance

 Is it okay to have a top-up/PAYG courier insurance policy?

-Top-up providers will tell you that the answer to this question varies from provider to provider, and we've found that to be the case as well.
-Critically, some insurers will not accept their policyholders using their vehicle for making paid deliveries, even if they've taken out top-up PAYG Hire & Reward cover.
-A policyholder who takes out top-up H&R cover against the guidance of their SD&P insurer risks being uninsured for an accident, even if the incident occurred when the driver wasn't on the road delivering.
-This means drivers have to be very careful about taking a top-up coverage alongside their existing Social, Domestic & Pleasure vehicle insurance to avoid voiding their SD&P coverage altogether.
+A policyholder who takes out top-up H&R cover against the guidance of their SD&P insurer risks being entirely uninsured for an accident, even if the incident occurred when the driver wasn't on the road delivering.
+This means drivers have to be incredibly careful about taking a top-up coverage alongside their existing Social, Domestic & Pleasure vehicle insurance to avoid voiding their SD&P coverage altogether.

 Does Business Class 3 insurance cover delivery work?

-How much does courier insurance cost?
+How much does courier insurance cost in 2026?

 What next?

 Our guide to Courier insurance has more information about the different types of policy for you to consider, so check it out if you have any further questions about the different levels of coverage for your car, van or motorbike.
-And since finding quotes for Courier insurance can be difficult, we've put together a guide on the average cost of Courier insurances to give you an idea of how much it might cost to be properly covered.
+And since finding quotes for Courier insurance can be difficult, we've put together a guide on the average cost of Courier insurances to give you an idea of how much it might cost to be properly covered today.
 Once you do have your insurance sorted out, check out our article on ways to earn more as a Courier/Delivery Driver.

 Methodology

-We contacted the 10 largest car insurance companies in the UK to find out if they cover delivery or courier work.
+We originally contacted the 10 largest car insurance companies in the UK to find out if they cover delivery or courier work.
 We initially spoke with their customer service reps, then we followed up to confirm what we'd learned with the respective press offices.
-At the time of writing, we have not heard back from the AXA or NFU Mutual press offices.The information we have presented for these companies reflects our calls with their customer service reps only and therefore has not been verified by the press office yet.
-Direct Line press office replied after publication, and we have since updated the information for them here.
+At the time of writing, we have not heard back from the AXA or NFU Mutual press offices.
+The information we have presented for these companies reflects our calls with their customer service reps only and therefore has not been verified by the press office yet.

 Admiral